John-Iliadis/ProjectileMotionSimulation/README.md

 - Written in C++
 - OpenGL was used for rendering
-- FreeType was used for font rendering
+- FreeType was used for font rasterization
-- ImGUI was used for the gui
+- ImGUI was used for the user interface

 ## Preview